 Do you know the cost of common foods you buy regularly (eggs, milk, bread, cereal, beans, yogurt, apples, carrots, frozen vegetables)?

 Knowing prices of your typical foods will give you the confidence you need to make quick judgments about what’s a good deal and what isn’t.
 That’s a good skill to have because store signage and flyers are not a reliable tool for identifying true bargains.

-9. Use your pantry and freeze like a pro.
+10. Use your pantry and freezer like a pro.

 Fresh food is delicious, but when it’s not in season it can be expensive and lack flavor.
 To help with the pocket book, shop for frozen and canned fruits and veggies instead.
 The nutritional content of frozen or canned fruits and vegetables is pretty much equal to and sometimes even better than fresh produce that’s been sitting too long in coolers, transport trucks and warehouses.

 Another idea is to stock up on sales to fill your pantry or freezer.
 A large tray of meat can quickly and easily be split and repackaged into convenient serving sizes.
 Fresh, seasonal fruit on sale can be washed and frozen while veggies can be easily blanched and frozen for months.

 11. Use best before dates to your advantage.

 The time to look at Best Before Dates (BBD) is when you’re shopping.
 If you want the freshest product that will last the longest, look for the item with the furthest BBD, (Hint: check the back of the display).
 If you want a bargain, consider buying items marked down because the BBD is very close.
 If you can use or freeze the product right away, you can often score great deals on great quality food.
 Just remember to use or freeze it right away.